joonashak/ot-harjoitustyo/docs/rules.md

 ### 2. Time-based Scoring

 The total time between each turn's beginning and end with faster times considered better.
-This scoring works the same for one and two players.
+In multiplayer, time is deducted every time player finds a matching pair.

 ## §6 End of Game